 I’m going to assume if you are reading this you are neither a global sporting icon or part of a travelling community so your lifestyle desires are more middle of the road.

 It may be that your financial security and independence is assured, to which I doff my cap.
-But if you are not there yet, but wish you were there are essentially four levers that you can pull to get you there.
+If you are not there yet, but want to be there are essentially four levers that you can pull to get you there.

 - Earn more (and save the increase)